 The ground floor of this facility serves as the Administrative Center of the campus.
 It houses the offices of the President, Vice President of Academic Affairs, Vice President of Student Engagement & Success, and the Business Office.
 Also located in C. H. Springer on the lower level are two classrooms, a computer lab, and the library.
-The library provides access to nearly 30,000 resources in a variety of formats with a wide religious collection of a size normally only found in much larger institutions.
-The library partners with the Oklahoma Regents for Higher Education (OSRHE) and the Oklahoma Council of Academic Library Directors (OCALD) to issue and recognize the OK Share Card program.
-This partnership expands research capabilities for our students, faculty and guests.
-Also featured within the library are the Pentecostal Research Collection (PRC), the Noel Brooks Collection (NBC), and historic archives for the University.
+The library provides students and faculty a common ground for interaction, reading, and access to over 30,000 resources in a variety of formats.
+The collection is searchable using the automated catalog with internet access available to students via the computer lab or wireless access.
+Professional assistance with research is available by e-mail, phone, or in person.
+Through a partnership with the Oklahoma Department of Libraries and Oklahoma Regents for Higher Education, the SCU Library provides online databases and resources.
+These resources are available to both onsite and online students.
+The library also issues and recognizes the OK Share Card, providing faculty and students access to other academic libraries within the state of Oklahoma which further expands research capabilities.
+Links to databases and resources are available on the library's webpage.
+The Pentecostal Research Collection (PRC), a group of resources primarily dealing with aspects of Pentecostalism and the Pentecostal Holiness Church, as well as the university archives are also located in the library.